MedicalGenomicsLab/Vigelint/JEDI/README.md

 # System requirements
 JEDI requires Python/3.9.13, and R/3.5.0 .

-JEDIhas been tested on a local, desktop computer (MacOS 13.3.1) and a cluster computer running qsun.
+JEDI has been tested on a local, desktop computer (MacOS 13.3.1) and a cluster computer running qsun.

 ## Python dependencies
 - pandas 1.1.5